tufantunc/Revolver-Tabs-Kangal-Edition/README.md

 Every hour, at 58th minute, you can show a website about Sivas or Kangal's.

-Minutes and websites can custamizable.
+Minutes and websites can customizable.

 Best regards.